BDI-pathogens/Isle_of_Wight/TT_analysis_2.md

----
-title: "Estimation of incidence and R from local Pillar 1 case data"
+# Estimation of incidence and R from local Pillar 1 case data
-author: "Michelle Kendall, Chris Wymant and Christophe Fraser"
+### Michelle Kendall, Chris Wymant and Christophe Fraser
-date: "11/08/2020"
-output: html_document
----
-0

 This code estimates incidence of new infections and the instantaneous reproduction number R in April-June across Upper Tier Local Authorities of England, as reported in our [preprint](https://www.medrxiv.org/content/10.1101/2020.07.12.20151753v1.article-info).